Free Trial

 • Lynas stock traded up 2.7% to $9.66, with a noticeable trading volume of 463,832 shares on a day when the average volume was 399,208.

 Lynas Corp.
-(OTCMKTS:LYSDY - Get Free Report) was the target of a significant increase in short interest during the month of July.
+(OTCMKTS:LYSDY - Get Free Report) saw a significant increase in short interest in the month of July.
 As of July 31st, there was short interest totaling 890,100 shares, anincreaseof76.2% from the July 15th total of 505,100 shares.
-Currently,0.1% of the shares of the company are sold short.
-Based on an average daily volume of 736,100 shares, the days-to-cover ratio is presently 1.2 days.
-Based on an average daily volume of 736,100 shares, the days-to-cover ratio is presently 1.2 days.
-Currently,0.1% of the shares of the company are sold short.
+Approximately0.1% of the company's shares are sold short.
+Based on an average trading volume of 736,100 shares, the days-to-cover ratio is currently 1.2 days.
+Based on an average trading volume of 736,100 shares, the days-to-cover ratio is currently 1.2 days.
+Approximately0.1% of the company's shares are sold short.

-Separately, Canaccord Genuity Group cut shares of Lynas from a "strong-buy" rating to a "hold" rating in a research report on Friday, July 25th.
+Separately, Canaccord Genuity Group lowered Lynas from a "strong-buy" rating to a "hold" rating in a research note on Friday, July 25th.
+Two analysts have rated the stock with a Hold rating, According to MarketBeat, the stock has a consensus rating of "Hold".

 About Lynas